webbisivut-zz/woocommerce-custom-shipping-methods/readme.txt

 6) Make sure you have enabled correct API.
 Try to enable the following APIs: Distance Matrix API, Places API for Web, Google Maps Geocoding API

 7) Try to generate new API key and do NOT choose restricted mode.

-8) If you still have issues, contact through the <a href="https://wordpress.org/support/plugin/woo-distance-based-fee/">Support forum</a>.

 = I can not see any shipping methods  =